 Dragonflies, butterflies and ladybugs are often considered “nice” insects with their pretty colors and seemingly harmlessness.
-However, dragonflies are far from harmless–they may be one of the most successful predators in the animal kingdom.
+However, dragonflies are far from harmless—they are the most successful predators in the animal kingdom.

 African lions are ferocious but their hunts are only successful 25 percent of the time.
 The great white shark only captures prey 50 percent of the time.